 The Write Enable (WREN) instruction sets the Write Enable Latch (WEL) bit.
-Instructions like PP/PP4B, 4PP/4PP4B, SE/SE4B, BE32K/BE32K4B, BE/BE4B, CE, WRSR and WRSCUR that are intended to change the device content, should be preceded by the WREN instruction.
+Instructions like PP/PP4B, 4PP/4PP4B, SE/SE4B, BE32K/BE32K4B, BE/BE4B, CE, and WRSR that are intended to change the device content, should be preceded by the WREN instruction.

-The sequence of issuing WREN instruction is: CS# goes low \rightarrow send WREN instruction code \rightarrow CS# goes high.
+The sequence of issuing WREN instruction is: CS# goes low→send WREN instruction code→ CS# goes high.

-Both SPI (8 clocks) and QPI (2 clocks) command cycles can be accepted by this instruction.
+Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
 The SIO[3:1] are don't care in SPI mode.